khoido2003/nvim/readme.md

 Dowload: https://neovide.dev/

 ### Using built in terminal

+I am currently using Wezterm as my terminal and it is amazing, you should try it out

 Recommend dowload FiraCode for better font and syntax support

 Dowload: https://github.com/tonsky/FiraCode

 ### If using Window, dowload Zig as compiler for Nvim-Tree-sitter since C have some problem when compile